Dynamic Resonant Harvester Technologies

 Exploring a new class of restorative infrastructure designed to work with natural systems rather than against them.

 In nature, trees act as extraordinary resonant harvesters.
-They couple to sunlight, water, atmospheric carbon, temperature gradients, and microbial networks to stabilise climate, cycle resources, and support life — all without force, waste, or central control.
+They couple to sunlight, water, atmospheric carbon, temperature gradients, and microbial networks to stabilise climate, cycle resources, and support life, without force, waste, or central control.
 Over millions of years, nature refined these systems into the most effective regenerative technologies the planet has ever known.

 In just a few centuries, human activity has dismantled much of this capacity.

 While nature is resilient, her timescales are long.
-As places like Chernobyl have shown, ecosystems can recover when given space and time — but recovery often takes decades.
-Under current planetary conditions, we no longer have the luxury of waiting everywhere at once.
+As places like Chernobyl have shown, ecosystems can recover when given space and time, but recovery often takes decades.
+Under current planetary conditions, that timescale is no longer sufficient everywhere at once.

 Critically, DRHs are not conceived as permanent infrastructure.
 Their success condition is withdrawal.
 As living systems recover and take over, DRHs are designed to step aside.